kbroman/BMI882_spring2023/syllabus.md

 a second paragraph describing your reaction (for example, aspects that you found surprising, interesting, or suspect).
 The written summary should be less than a page but more than a couple of sentences.
+**Also include two or more discussion questions that might be used to stimulate discussion of the paper.**

 These article summaries should be completed at least a half-hour prior to the class meeting time.
 This may be accomplished in a variety of